Ice Storm 1998

 During the early of January in 1998, three consecutive ice-storms devastated eastern Canada.
 Trees and power lines were knocked down, streets and sidewalks were coated with ice, and thousands of Canadians found themselves facing the winter chill without power.
 On January 8, Ontario, Quebec, and New Brunswick declared a state of emergency and requested the aid of the Canadian Armed Forces.

-The troops quickly got to work clearing roads for emergency vehicles, restoring telephone communication, removing debris, delivering badly needed supplies, assisting the local police, and visiting homes to identify at-risk individuals.
+The soldiers quickly got to work clearing roads for emergency vehicles, restoring telephone communication, removing debris, delivering badly needed supplies, assisting the local police, and visiting homes to identify at-risk individuals.
 Two soldiers even helped a dairy farmer milk his cows!

 Over 14,000 Canadian troops participated in Operation Recuperation making it the largest peacetime military deployment in Canada’s history.